 As the tibia and fibula grow rapidly, there can be an increase in the tension of the calf muscles.
 This typically results in more force being transferred through the Achilles tendon, and down into the Calcaneus (heel bone).
 As adolescents are still growing, their growth plates in their bones haven't hardened, and therefore are sensitive to large amounts of force.
 The combination of these factors can result in irritation and inflammation in growth plate in the heel, leading to pain and discomfort.
 High impact sports that involve a lot of running, jumping, and change of direction can exacerbate this pain, as the forces involved tend to place further stress on the Achilles tendon and the calcaneus.

 What are the symptoms?

-The most obvious symptom will be pain at the base of the heel.
-The child will generally have limited ankle range of motion, particularly dorsiflexion (foot towards the shin).
-This pain will worsen with increased activity, and it is likely that by the end of a the child's sporting session they will have a significant limp.
+The primary symptom with Sever's will be pain at the base of the heel.
+The individual will generally have a reduced ankle range of motion, particularly with dorsiflexion (moving the foot towards the shin).
+This pain will worsen with increased activity, typically involving running, jumping, and landing.
+Itis likely that by the end of a the child's sporting session they will have a significant limp.
 This increase in soreness can sometimes carry across to the follow day, and the heel will still be sore to walk on the next morning.

 What treatment is available, and how long is recovery?

 There is a fairly large range in recovery time, and this can be influenced by mutliple factors.
 The timeline for Sever's disease usually ranges between a few weeks to a few months.
 Things such as the severity of the inflammation/pain, the amount of growth that has occured recently, whether it affects one or both heels, and the sporting demends of the individual all can play a role in how long the condition persists for.
 Generally the quicker that treatment is seeked, the quicker the condition can be resolved.

 Please contact us or book online if you want to find out more about this condition, or any other concerns that you may have.